subvertnormality/mosaic/README.md

 Mosaic includes a range of stock midi devices that you can integrate into your setup.
 Elektron Digitone, Digitakt 2, Syntakt, and the Nord Drum 2 are first class citizens with fully tailored mappings.

 First, they need to be configured to appear in the device selector.
-Here’s how to set this up using [maiden](https://monome.org/docs/norns/maiden/):
+Here's how to set this up using [maiden](https://monome.org/docs/norns/maiden/):

 1. **Access Configuration Files**: Open Maiden and navigate to the directory path `code > mosaic > lib > config`.
 Here, you will find the stock device configuration files.
 2. **Create a New Configuration Folder**: Next, go to the directory `data > mosaic`.
 In this location, create a new folder named `config`.